dpappas/Joint_Document_Snippet_Ranking/README.md

 ## A Neural Model for Joint Document and Snippet Ranking in Question Answering for Large Document Collections

-This is the implementation of ["A Neural Model for Joint Document and Snippet Ranking in Question Answering for Large Document Collections"](http://google.com) in Pytorch presented in ACL.
+This is the implementation of ["A Neural Model for Joint Document and Snippet Ranking in Question Answering for Large Document Collections"](http://google.com) in Pytorch presented in ACL IJCNLP 2021.

 ### File Overview